Why do people seek therapy?

 What can I expect in a therapy session?

 During sessions I ask you to talk about the primary concerns and issues in your life.
+I offer a short-term, caring, direct approach focused on the resolution of issues.
 A session usually lasts between 50 minutes and one hour, although sometimes I will schedule a longer session if needed.
 I normally meet with clients once a week, however some people like to meet two times a week, and others, after accomplishing most of their primary goals prefer to meet every other week.
 During the time between sessions, it is beneficial to think about and process what was discussed.
 I might ask you to engage in certain actions outside of the therapy sessions, such as: journaling, body awareness or reading a relevant book.
 For therapy to “work,” you must be an active participant, both in and outside of the therapy sessions.

 What benefits can I expect from working with a therapist?

 Therapy can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Increased self-awareness and self-confidence

 - Acquiring concrete skills to better manage: stress, depression and anxiety